 - Are there too many topics in your email?

-#12 Get them to reconnect with your brand
+#12 Write emails that get readers to reconnect with your brand

 Not many will agree with this but there’s a reason I get subscribers to take one additional step to sign up for a VIP list or a new content upgrade in a post.